dataobservatory-eu/sustainability/Climate-Regionalize.md

 ## Going beyond the national level

-Let’s start with a dirty averaging by sub-national unit.
+Let’s start with a ‘dirty’ averaging by sub-national unit.
 The w1 weighting variable contains the post-stratification weight for the national samples.
 The Eurobarometer samples represent nations (with the exception of East and West Germany, Northern Ireland and Great Britain.)